Khalid Suliman

 Khalid Suliman Abdi (born February 7, 1987) is a professional basketball player.
-He plays for Al-Sadd of the Qatar basketball league.
+He plays for Al Ahli of the Qatar basketball league.
 He is also a member of the Qatar national basketball team.

 Suliman competed for the Qatar national basketball team at the 2007 and FIBA Asia Championship 2009.
 He also competed for Qatar at their only FIBA World Championship performance to date, in 2006, where he averaged 3.8 points and 1.6 rebounds per game.